 The doctoral programme offers scope for students and scholars to specialize in chosen minute niche fields of dance.
-The programme aims at creating a new knowledge in Indian Classical Dance understanding compatible with global scientific understanding of performing arts in their practice, theory, social relevance, heritage value, cultural significance etc., Incorporating all the relevant methodological tools such as qualitative research, performances theory, ethnography, performance documentation etc., from suitable disciplines such as cultural anthropology, history, art history, management etc., the programme helps the society acquire scientific, socially and culturally relevant understanding of Indian Classical Dances.
+The programme aims at creating a new knowledge in Indian Classical understanding compatible global with scientific Dance understanding of performing arts in their practice, theory, social relevance, heritage value, cultural significance etc., Incorporating all the relevant methodological tools such as qualitative research, performances theory, ethnography, documentation etc., from suitable disciplines performance as cultural anthropology, history, such art history, management etc., the programme helps the society acquire scientific, socially and culturally relevant understanding of Indian Classical Dances.